 Why Your Snowboard Boots Are Smelly

-Your snowboard boots are smelly because they are designed to keep your feet warm and toasty.
+Your snowboard boots smell because they are designed to keep your feet warm and toasty.

 An unfortunate side-effect to this – your feet are gonna sweat!